V1ltrr/Url-Breaker/README.md

 - Handles network exceptions gracefully.
 - Uses `colorama` for colored terminal output.
 - Interactive CLI with `print()` and `input()` for user interaction.
+- Uses concurrent.futures.ThreadPoolExecutor for concurrent requests.

 ## Limitations and Future Work

 - Current fuzzing is based on a static list; future improvements could include dynamic variant generation.
-- Adding multithreading or async requests to improve speed.
 - Content comparison to detect significant differences between responses.
 - Exporting results to CSV or JSON.
 - Supporting other HTTP methods like POST or PUT.

 ## Contributing
 Contributions are welcome!
 To contribute :
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/your-feature`)